 If I DO NOT eat the large chocolate bar

-Medium-term (later today and tomorrow): I will feel pleased with myself that I didn’t self-sabotage, I will feel optimistic about losing weight, I will feel proud of myself.
+Medium-term (later today and tomorrow): I will feel pleased with myself that I didn’t self-sabotage, I will feel optimistic about losing weight, and I will feel proud of myself.

 Long-term: I will lose the extra weight.
 I will feel more comfortable wearing a swimming costume.
 I will feel more confident in my clothes.
 I will feel like I can achieve anything I put my mind to.

-If you are struggling to achieve your goals on your own, Counselling, Psychotherapy or Coaching could be really helpful for you.
 We all only have one life, and it is so important to make the most of the time we have.
 Contact us to arrange a free consultation, to work out how you can make the most from your life, whether it’s about managing your short, medium or long-term goals.

 Written by Jennifer McElroy and Alison Barr